Common Garden Pests in sydney

 What are the common Garden Pests you will come across this summer?

 You may see fruit flies stay where fruits or vegetables are growing and areas being fermented and processed.
 Fruits and vegetable gardens are one of their favorite places.
-Also, you may find them in the places where there are decaying materials such as animal wastes or manure.
+Also, you may find them in places where there are decaying materials such as animal wastes or manure.

 Perishable items such as tomatoes, squash, potatoes, etc. from the garden are the cause of infestation inside homes, as mentioned fruit flies are attracted to ripened fruits and vegetables.
 They also breed in garbage, drains, cans and empty bottles, and some cleaning materials.
 They only need a moist film of fermenting material to be able to develop and live.
+Read: Environmentally friendly pest control

-Though fruit flies may annoy humans and animals as the primary concern, they also pose health problems to humans as they have the potential to carry diseases through contamination of food.
-Life-threatening diseases such as Dysentery, Salmonella food poisoning, Cholera, Typhoid fever, Hepatitis, to name a few, while some fruit flies are becoming pests of fruits and vegetables.
+Though fruit flies may annoy humans and animals as the primary concern, they also pose health problems to humans as they have the potential to carry diseases through the contamination of food.
+Life-threatening diseases such as Dysentery, Salmonella food poisoning, Cholera, Typhoid fever, and Hepatitis, to name a few, while some fruit flies are becoming pests of fruits and vegetables.

 Other garden pests you may encounter are the Cabbage moths (Mamestra brassicas) and Codling moths (Cydia pomonella).

 The adult female moths usually lay their eggs on the leaves of any plants and eventually they damage the entire leaves by chewing those creating holes on each leaf.
 On the other hand, codling moths from the family Tortricidae, are considered major pests to some fruit crops like pears and apples.
 They usually feed on the fruits causing them not to grow, resulting in premature ripening.
+Related: Bug Free all year round

 Serpentine leaf miner, a new kind was detected in Western Sydney last November and also in South East Queensland.
 This poses a significant threat to the horticulture and nursery production plant industries in Australia.
-The pest can fly, eggs, larvae, and pupae can be distributed by plant materials like soil, equipment when used.
+The pest can fly, eggs, larvae, and pupae can be distributed by plant materials like soil, and equipment when used.
 Larvae feed under the surface of the leaves which caused the damage.
 The entry of serpentine leaf miners follows the fast arrival of fall Armyworm, which caused major damage to sweet corn crops in Queensland and NSW.
+Read: Pest Control Process

-Rats and Field mice or garden mice also love eating seeds and some vegetation especially the newly emerged leafy green vegetables.
+Rats and Field mice or garden mice also love eating seeds and some vegetation, especially the newly emerged leafy green vegetables.
 They are not only destroying the plants in your garden but also may bring infection through the spread of pathogens in your entire garden.
-Imagine, when an infected rat or mice dropped feces or urine on your plant, the infection can easily be absorbed by the leaves/fruits and when eaten, bacteria or viruses are likely to spread and may infect humans and pets as well.
+Imagine, when an infected rat or mouse dropped feces or urine on your plant, the infection can easily be absorbed by the leaves/fruits and when eaten, bacteria or viruses are likely to spread and may infect humans and pets as well.
 Rodents-borne diseases include Leptospirosis, Rat-bite fever, Salmonella, and Cryptosporidium.

 There are different kinds of rodents based on environment type, such as Field mice in rural gardens, while Common vole stays in agricultural fields and some Wood mice prefer woodland.
+Read: History of pest control

 It is easy to determine the presence of rodents in your garden, simply check the following Signs of Rodents for your reference.